 2C-B cannot be detected in either standard or extended drug tests.
 While it could potentially trigger a false positive for amphetamines, this is unlikely given the small doses involved.

-Despairing thoughts, paranoid delusions, and frightening visuals (like facial distortions) may occur.
-At very high doses, some have definitely questioned their sanity.
+Despairing thoughts, paranoid delusions, and frightening visuals (like facial distortions) may occur during a 2C-B trip.
+At very high doses, some have questioned their sanity.
 One user even reported an alarming fear of anything alive—even plants.

-Nevertheless, the few cases of long-term psychosis attributed to 2C-B are highly questionable, with doubt cast on whether the drug was even involved.
+Nevertheless, the few cases of long-term psychosis attributed to 2C-B are highly questionable, and it’s not known that the drug was even involved.